xavier268/selescript/pages/quickstart.md

 ````

 We can now use Selescript to run a demo on Google.
-Since it is the first time we run it, it is going to be comiled, will load a few things, and that may take some time.
+Since it is the first time we run it, it is going to be compiled, will load a few things, and that may take some time.
-Once it has compile everything, it will start the scrapper (because we specified -x on the command line).
+Once compiled, it will start the scrapper (because we specified -x for "eXecute" on the command line).

 ````
 $ ./ss.sh -x -s demos/demoGoogle.ss